Montcuq: In popular culture

 In a well-known skit (1976), Daniel Prévost in the TV show Le petit rapporteur animated by Jacques Martin, visited the town and joked by asking the Montcuquois questions such as: "Is Montcuq well lit?
 Because I've heard that it is sometimes gloomy...".
-In French, Montcuq is pronounced the same as mon cul, meaning my arse.
-However the locals until recently spoke Occitan and the village name, when pronounced correctly has the 'q' pronounced as 'k', Mon-cuk.
+In standard French, Montcuq is pronounced the same as mon cul, meaning my arse.
+However, the locals used to speak Occitan in which language, and in the local dialect even today, the 'q' is pronounced [k].

 In 2007, Hasbro, the company that manufactures the Monopoly game in France, had the idea to have the online community choose the cities that will appear on the new version of the game.
 Montcuq by far won the most votes (52879 votes), well ahead of Dunkirk with 30640 votes and Reims (20727 votes).
-Hasbro, however, decided it had "played long enough with web 2.0" and had "decided to maintain its editorial line and to develop products that fit a commercial demand", so decided to out Montcuq from the board game.
+Hasbro, however, decided it had "played long enough with web 2.0" and had "decided to maintain its editorial line and to develop products that fit a commercial demand", so decided to leave out Montcuq from the board game.
 Hasbro has nonetheless decided to issue an all-Montcuq edition.